-Each Portfolio may enter into reverse repurchase agreements, which are a form of borrowing.
+Each Portfolio, except the Treasury Portfolio, may enter into reverse repurchase agreements, which are a form of borrowing.
 Under reverse repurchase agreements, a Portfolio transfers possession of portfolio securities to financial institutions in return for cash in an amount equal to a percentage of the portfolio securities' market value and agrees to repurchase the securities at a future date by repaying the cash with interest.
 Each Portfolio retains the right to receive interest and principal payments from the securities.
 Reverse repurchase agreements involve the risk that the market value of securities sold by a Portfolio may decline below the price at which it is obligated to repurchase the securities.
 Reverse repurchase agreements involve the risk that the buyer of the securities sold might be unable to deliver them when a Portfolio seeks to repurchase the securities.
 If the buyer files for bankruptcy or becomes insolvent, a Portfolio may be delayed or prevented from recovering the security that it sold.
 The SEC has finalized new rules requiring the central clearing of certain repurchase transactions involving U.S. Treasuries.
 Historically, such transactions have not been required to be cleared and voluntary clearing of such transactions has generally been limited.
-The new clearing requirements could make it more difficult for a Fund to execute certain investment strategies.
+While it is currently difficult to predict the full impact of these new rules particularly because the compliance date has not yet occurred and could be subject to delays, the new clearing requirements could make it more difficult for a Fund to execute certain investment strategies.